abhin333/ecommerce-task/README.md

 ## License

-This project is for learning and portfolio purposes.
+This project is for learning and task purposes.